Tree Climbing Lions

 Air transport: When going to the Ishasha sector you will book scheduled and chartered flights from either Entebbe Airport or Kajansi Airfield to Kihihi airstrip where you will meet the tour company vehicle or you can hire a private vehicle to connect to Ishasha sector in the southern part of Queen Elizabeth national park.

-You can also contact a trusted tour operator like Achieve Global Safaris to book for you a domestic flight such as Aero link aircraft which operates scheduled flights from Entebbe airport to Kasese or Mweya airstrip and then drive to the southern part of Queen Elizabeth national park to view the tree climbing lions which takes about 2 hours’ drive.
+You can also contact a trusted tour operator like Achieve Global Safaris to book for you a domestic flight such as Aero link aircraft which operates scheduled flights from Entebbe airport to Kasese or Mweya airstrip and then drive to the southern part of Queen Elizabeth national park to view the climbing lions which takes about 2 hours’ drive.

 Why do the lions climb trees?